Electromyography and Nerve Conduction Studies

 |In patients with confirmed peroneal neuropathy, EDX studies are possibly useful in providing prognostic information, with regards to recovery of function|

-A 2003 consensus statement on diagnosing multifocal motor neuropathy from AANEM17 has stated:
+A 2003 consensus statement on diagnosing multifocal motor neuropathy from AANEM15, has stated:

 "Multifocal motor neuropathy is a diagnosis that is based on recognition of a characteristic pattern of clinical symptoms, clinical signs, and electrodiagnostic findings.
 The fundamental electrodiagnostic finding is partial conduction block of motor axons."

-A 2004 AANEM approved a position statement, endorsed by the American Academy of Neurology and the American Academy of Physical Medicine & Rehabilitation, on diagnostic electromyography included the following15:
+The AANEM (2004) approved a position statement, endorsed by the American Academy of Neurology and the American Academy of Physical Medicine & Rehabilitation, on diagnostic electromyography included the following14,:

 American Academy of Orthopaedic Surgeons

-The American Academy of Orthopaedic Surgeons (2007) issued guidelines on the diagnosis of carpel tunnel syndrome.14 Table 5 lists recommendations made.
+The American Academy of Orthopaedic Surgeons (2007) issued guidelines on the diagnosis of carpal tunnel syndrome.13, Table 5 lists recommendations made.

 Table 5.
 Guidelines on Diagnosis of Carpal Tunnel Syndrome

-AANEM: American Association of Neuromuscular & Electrodiagnostic Medicine; AAOS: American Academy of Orthopaedic Surgeons; AAPM&R: American Academy of Physical Medicine and Rehabilitation; CTS: carpal tunnel syndrome; GOE: grade of evidence; LOR: level of recommendation (II/III: “fair evidence”; IV/V: “poor quality evidence; V: “expert consensus”).
+AANEM: American Association of Neuromuscular & Electrodiagnostic Medicine; AAN: American Academy of Neurology; AAPM&R: American Academy of Physical Medicine and Rehabilitation; CTS: carpal tunnel syndrome; GOE: grade of evidence; LOR: level of recommendation (II/III: "fair evidence"; IV/V: "poor quality evidence; V: "expert consensus").

 |3.1a||"The physician may obtain electrodiagnostic tests to differentiate among diagnoses."|